Leibniz Universität Hannover Main Leibniz University Website

 Institute of Power Plant Engineering and Heat Transfer

-At the Institute of Power Plant Engineering and Heat Transfer we deal with energy technology topics such as power and heat generation.
-We are working on the challenges of the energy turnaround through studies on security of supply, the development of process quality monitoring systems to increase the efficiency of power plants and studies on power generation from waste heat using the Organic Rankine Cycle (ORC) using a specially designed test rig.
+We are working on the challenges of the energy transition through investigations into security of supply, the development of process quality monitoring systems to increase the efficiency of power plants and investigations into electricity generation from waste heat using the Organic Rankine Cycle (ORC) using a specially designed test rig.

 Institute of Multiphase Processes

-The main focus of process engineering at the Institute of Multiphase Processes is the engineering design of processes in chemistry, food and biotechnology, environmental protection and medical technology.
-In addition to multiphase conveying technology in the off-shore area, multiphase blood flows are also investigated.
-The production of micro- and nanostructured materials (scaffolds) for functional tissue engineering, bioreactors for cell colonization and cryopreservation are further focal points.
+The focus of the process engineering represented at the Institute of Multiphase Processes is the engineering design of processes in chemistry, food and biotechnology, environmental protection and medical technology.
+In addition to multiphase conveying technology in the off-shore sector, multiphase blood flows are also investigated.

 Institute of Thermodynamics

-Prof. Dr.-Ing.
+Head of the institute: Prof. Dr.-Ing.
 Stephan Kabelac

 Institute of Technical Combustion

 The Institute of Technical Combustion has three main research areas: turbulent, diesel engine and gas engine combustion.
-In particular, the physical and chemical processes, such as spray and mixture formation, combustion and pollutant formation, are investigated, using both targeted experiments and numerical modelling and calculation methods.
+In particular, the physical and chemical processes, such as spray and mixture formation, combustion and pollutant formation, are investigated using both targeted experiments and numerical modelling and calculation methods.

 The institute has 12 engine test benches and combustion laboratories as well as state-of-the-art high-speed cameras and measurement technology.